Updated April 18, 2018

 In New Brunswick, children receive a measles, mumps, and rubella (MMR) vaccine at 12 and 18 months of age as part of the routine immunization schedule.

 Adults born in 1970 or later who have not previously received two doses of MMR vaccine are eligible to receive free MMR vaccine.

-If you are interested in receiving the mumps vaccine for the first time or require the recommended second dose, contact Public Health New Brunswick’s Moncton office at (506) 856-2401, your family physician, or a local pharmacy.
+If you are interested in receiving the mumps vaccine for the first time or require the recommended second dose, contact your primary health care practitioner.

 What is mumps and how does it spread?

 Mumps is caused by a virus and is spread through close contact with an infected person.
 It is highly contagious and is easily passed from person to person.

 You can become infected by breathing in the virus when in close contact with someone who coughs or sneezes.
 The virus can also be spread by direct contact with the nasal or throat secretions of an infected person through sharing:

 - food, drinks, eating utensils, or saliva (kissing)